Research shows country lagging behind rest of the world

 In terms of overcoming the capability gap, 72 percent cited digital product and service innovation as their top digital competency for achieving their goals, with digital workplace transformation and digital talent recruitment, retention and management tying for second in this priority list at 66 percent.
 In addition, enabling greater communication and collaboration between IT and the rest of the organisation (where digital competencies may be scarce) can significantly improve digital performance and user experience.

-Globally, high performers believe a continual focus is also vital, with 74 percent of them keen to improve all digital competencies, compared with 80 percent of all UAE respondents, indicating a potentially greater scope for enhancement of digital competencies in the country.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Globally, high performers believe a continual focus is also vital, with 74 percent of them keen to improve all digital competencies, compared with 80 percent of all UAE respondents, indicating a potentially greater scope for enhancement of digital competencies in the country.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.